CoverRight’s Mission and Editorial Guidelines.

 Plan G is well-known for its comprehensive coverage.
 It covers almost all the costs left over from Original Medicare, excluding only the Medicare Part B deductible.

 Plan N, on the other hand, provides similar coverage to Plan G but introduces some cost-sharing measures, such as copayments for doctor visits and emergency room visits.
-These cost-sharing features result in lower premiums, making Plan N an attractive option for those who want to save on monthly payments while enjoying substantial coverage.
+These cost-sharing features result in lower premiums and make Plan N an attractive option for those who want to save on monthly payments while enjoying substantial coverage.

 Comparing Costs